So you wanna buy an elliptical.

 Before we dive in to my top picks for short and low ceilings, here are just a few of the benefits of ellipticals — proof you're about to make a smart purchase!

 No Impact - Running outside or on a treadmill is a great workout and burns lots of calories, but it is absolute hell on your bones and joints.
 The elliptical machine imitates a similar range of motion and works many of the same muscles, but with a minimal impact on joint health.
 For that reason, it's a great alternative to anyone with nagging injuries or who just wants to avoid wear and tear on their bones.
+Especially if you have good elliptical shoes!

 Full Body - The moving handle bars/poles at the top of an elliptical machine do more than provide stability; they get your arms and upper body in on the fun.
 When your legs get tired of driving the flywheel, let your arms take over and get a burn of their own.
 Or use both in equal measures and get a fantastic full body workout that a treadmill could only dream of.